FeliMimi/CS50-finalproject-portfolio_risk/README.md

 #### templates

 There are four `.html` templates in the project:

-   - `layout.html`: Here the basic design of the Web-application is defined.
-Both a **.css** file and **Bootstrap** is included.
-   Some other design features include a header and footnote for the website.
+- `layout.html`: Defines the basic design of the web application.
+A **.css** file and **Bootstrap** are included.
+Other design elements include a header and a footer for the website.

-   - `index-html`: This is the homepage, where the user can enter his portfolio details and the parameters for the simulation.
-The button to add another stock is conected to some JavaScript code so it can be done dynamically.
-The users input is here controlled **client side** as to provide a more user-friendly experience.
+- `index.html`: This is the homepage, where users can enter their portfolio details and parameters for the simulation.
+The button to add another stock is connected to JavaScript code, allowing dynamic additions.
+User input is validated **client-side** to provide a more user-friendly experience.

-   - `results.html`: Here the results of the simualtion are displayed.
-BUt firat of all there is a disclaimer, that the results should not be used for real investements, because they are calculated on simplified models and assumptions.
+- `results.html`: Displays the simulation results.
+At the top, a disclaimer informs users that the results should not be used for real investments, as they are based on simplified models and assumptions.
-   Mean return, median return and standard deviation are displayed as text.
+  Mean return, median return, and standard deviation are shown as text.
-   VaR, ES and the number of tail observations are displayed in a table for better clarity.
+  VaR, ES, and the number of tail observations are presented in a table for clarity.
-   Below that the two plots are displayed as Base64-strings.
+  Below the table, two plots are displayed as Base64 strings.
-   There is also a button to return to the homepage.
+  A button is provided to return to the homepage.

+- `apology.html`: Displays an error message when something goes wrong during the simulation.
+A button redirects users back to the homepage.

+#### static

+A small **.css** file used for styling the web application.
+It was largely written with the help of ChatGPT and GitHub Copilot.

+It defines general layout, typography, form inputs, buttons, and the results page.
+Features include responsive input fields, styled submit and add buttons, containers with shadows, and basic flexbox layouts for plots and stock entry fields.
+The design aims for a clean, user-friendly interface and is held pretty minimalistic.

+#### Other Files

+The project also includes a `requirements.txt` file, which lists all the modules necessary to run the program.
+Additionally, there is a `.gitignore` file and a `/venv` folder that contains the files for a virtual environment.